africacodeacademy/Diary-Project/README.md

 **Bonus**:

 You can use mongo, supabase or firebase to store your data.
+Make the web app allow multiple users, or do whatever you want

 **Submission**